XYenChi/xyenchi.github.io/content/posts/RVFA课程学习笔记.md

 register **s0** is callee register, the function that is called should be responsible for (re)storing it.

 ### GCC
+#### compiler flags
+##### code model
+**-mcmodel**:
+-mcmodel=medlow:
+address range is within 2 GiB in the absolute range between -2 GiB and +2 GiB
+-mcmodel=medany:
+an address range within 2 GiB but position-independent
+**linker relaxation**:
+used by the linker to efficiently load symbol addresses.
+-mrelax:enable linker relaxations
+-mno-relax:disable linker relaxations

 ### LLVM
 ### operate system
 #### High-Level Atomic API